 The Women, Masters and Youth all had their first rounds and we now have provisional results for all 3 divisions.
 There will be more results to come from each of these divisions on Tuesday to find a winner.

-Maria Andres (ESP) put in a powerful performance in her first final against past 2 x World Wave-sailing champion (1989, 1991) Angela Cochran (USA) and young gun Irupe Lamanuzzi (ARG).
+Maria Andres (ESP) put in a powerful performance in her first final against past two-time world wave-sailing champion (1989, 1991) Angela Cochran (USA) and young gun Irupe Lamanuzzi (ARG).
 Maria stole the show with her fast down the line style.
 Her powerful bottom turns were impressive on this ultra fast, vertical and challenging wave.
 While the waves were again stunning, the wind was cross shore and super gusty thanks to the high local rock outcrop wreaking havoc with the sideshore wind.
 Normally the wind is more cross-offshore and is not affected so much with the giant rock.
 Despite this Maria was able to speed through the lulls and get back upwind after each wave ride far faster than her competitors.
 This allowed her to catch more waves and seemed to give her a powerful confidence that she used to charge down the line many times.
-Maria dominated the heat with a 3 point overall lead.
-She racked up a 13 point total over Angela with just under 10 points and Irupe further behind.
+Maria dominated the heat with a three point overall lead.
+She racked up a thirteen point total over Angela with just under ten points and Irupe further behind.